 Where to find Korean beers and how to pair them with food

 If you’re interested in trying some of these delicious Korean beer brands, there are a few places you can look.
 Many Korean breweries have their taprooms where you can try their beers straight from the source.
 So, you must be in Korea.
 If you want to try their quality beer and join the new craft beer lovers you can also go to one of the nearest Korean CU convenience stores.
-They also have a wide variety of premium beer that you can enjoy after a long day at work.
+They also have a wide variety of premium beers that you can enjoy after a long day at work.

 You can also find Korean beers at specialty beer bars and restaurants throughout the country.
 Wherever you are in the world, you’ll be able to find some of these beers at Asian restaurants and many Asian shopping areas.

 When it comes to pairing Korean beers with food, there are a few things to keep in mind.
 I love Korean food, but it is known for its bold and spicy flavors, so it’s important to choose beers that can stand up to those flavors.

 IPAs and other hoppy beers are great for cutting through the heat, while wheat beers and saisons are perfect for pairing with more subtle Korean dishes.
 Try looking for some Korean Roasted Seaweed to go with the Korean beers you found at that Asian Grocery shop.
 You’ll be amazed by the cool-unique flavor blends these two work with.

 Or, if you’re looking for some more adventurous meals to go with your beers I would suggest reading my post on exotic Korean foods to try.

 Whether you enjoy the bitter taste of IPAs or the light body of the Cass brand, you can always keep an eye out for the best Korean beer at your local supermarket.